Ny Oh

 Naomi Ludlow (born 1994), known professionally as Ny Oh, is a New Zealand folk singer, songwriter, and multi-instrumentalist.
-She is the lead singer of the band Neon Gru and has toured with Harry Styles as a multi-instrumentalist for his Love on Tour.
+She is the lead singer of the band Neon Gru and has toured with Harry Styles as a multi-instrumentalist for his Love On Tour.

 Early life

 Ny Oh was born in the United Kingdom in 1994.
 However, she moved to New Zealand when she was three and grew up in Tauranga.
 Her mother is a flautist and a music teacher.
 When she was four years old, Ny Oh began playing piano.
 As a teenager, she took vocal lessons and played the violin.
 She learned the viola and guitar at Bethlehem College.
 Growing up, she was a fan of New Zealand musicians such as OMC, Crowded House, and Bic Runga as well as international acts like John Mayer, Pink Floyd, and Bruce Springsteen.

 When she was 18, she relocated to London to attend the Institute of Contemporary Music Performance for vocal performance.
-She made a living working for a vegan cafe and busking.
+She made a living working for a vegan café and busking.
 She spent much of her early twenties backpacking and hitchhiking and spent time living on an illegally moored boat with other musicians near Camden Town.